Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

  // A very old god of war that revels in bloodshed, basically a genocidal maniac that only likes murder, torture, and food.

  // Kind of an asshole.

+ // Can instantly regenerate _any_ body part with minimal effort
+      \\\ yes, this includes the penis. it actually is suprisingly effective on the penis

  // Acquaintances with [[Noble_Oraiste]].